l-n-s-y/writeups/CTFs/QUT/QUT_CTF.exe.md

 The fix I found for this was to locate the functions responsible for this exception and manually sanitise the filenames before they could be written to or read from.

-The Exception traceback warned that the ValueError was originating from a function called \_writePyc which was responsible for taking decompressed .pyc archive data and writing it to externally .pyc files.
+The Exception traceback warned that the ValueError was originating from a function called \_writePyc which was responsible for taking the decompressed archive data and writing it to disk as new .pyc files.

 I added a quick string.replace to exclude to remove any nullbytes contained in a prospective filename: